JackOfSpade/Text_to_Speech/README.md

 Download and run `TextToSpeech.jar`

 # For Developers
-Due to security reason, an API key for Amazon Polly is not included in the source code.
+Due to security reasons, an API key for Amazon Polly is not included in the source code.
 You must change the following line in `AmazonPolly.java` before compiling:
 ```java
 BasicAWSCredentials credentials = new BasicAWSCredentials("Your_Access_Key_ID", "Your_Secret_Key");
 ```